Harris County Probate Courts

 Worth knowing in Harris County

-Harris has four statutory probate courts — case assignment is rotational.
+Harris has five statutory probate courts — case assignment is rotational.
 Each court has its own preferred order language; check the assigned court's website before submitting a proposed order.

 Filing fees from each county's published fee schedule.
 Fees change, so re-verify before filing.